trisaya1/4bit_cpu/README.md

 ## Goals achieved

-- Practiced solid digital design fundamentals through a complete, verifiabvle CPU.
+- Practiced solid digital design fundamentals through a complete, verifiable CPU.
 - Demonstrated Verilog, simulation, and verification skills for hardware internships.
 - Built a clean, documented project that maps directly to micro-architecture and RTL work at companies like Arm and AMD.